flet-dev/website/docs/guides/python/theming.md

 #### `actions_padding`

+Overrides the default value of `Dialog.actions_padding` in all descendant `Dialog` controls.

 #### `alignment`

+Overrides the default value of `Dialog.alignment` in all descendant `Dialog` controls.

 #### `bgcolor`

+Overrides the default value of `Dialog.bgcolor` in all descendant `Dialog` controls.

 #### `content_text_style`

+Overrides the default value of `Dialog.content_text_style` in all descendant `Dialog` controls.

 #### `elevation`

+Overrides the default value of `Dialog.elevation` in all descendant `Dialog` controls.

 #### `icon_color`

+Overrides the default value of `Dialog.icon_color` in all descendant `Dialog` controls.

 #### `shadow_color`

+Overrides the default value of `Dialog.shadow_color` in all descendant `Dialog` controls.

 #### `shape`

+Overrides the default value of `Dialog.shape` in all descendant `Dialog` controls.

 #### `surface_tint_color`

+Overrides the default value of `Dialog.surface_tint_color` in all descendant `Dialog` controls.

 #### `title_text_style`

+Overrides the default value of `Dialog.title_text_style` in all descendant `Dialog` controls.

 ### `DividerTheme` class